sudoq/kvarg/README.md

 #Kvarg
 A simple key-value service that uses redis for storage.

-Can be used as a simple interface to redis but also for testing service discovery, configuration management, etc.
+Can be used as a simple interface to redis but also for service discovery and shared configuration.

 ##Usage
 The following example sets a key and then retrieves it